Fish for Alaska’s Future

-For years, Alaska’s leadership and dedication to sustainable harvesting and management practices is unsurpassed.
-Now we demonstrate this independent Fisheries Management (RFM) and Marine Stewardship Council (MSC) Certifications.
+For years, Alaska’s leadership and dedication to sustainable harvesting and management practices has been unsurpassed.
+Now we demonstrate this in independent Fisheries Management (RFM) and Marine Stewardship Council (MSC) Certifications.

 Alaska RFM provides credible standards for sustainable fishing and supply chain traceability.
-Whether you are a buyer, consumers, NGOs and other stakeholder, seafood from Alaska RFM certified fisheries provides documented third-party assurance of responsible seafood sourcing policies.
+Whether you are a buyer, consumer, NGO and other stakeholder, seafood from Alaska RFM certified fisheries provides documented third-party assurance of responsible seafood sourcing policies.